Blog

 Relocation

-Here, we outline the five basic steps in the immigration and relocation process for your non-EU employees moving to Germany.
-For more on how Jobbatical can take care of all of this for you, and for details on other relocation and settle-in services beyond the immigration process, check out our German immigration and relocation services.
+This blog post outlines the five basic steps in the immigration and employee relocation process for your non-EU employees relocating to Germany.
+Learn more about how Jobbatical can support this process and offer additional relocation and settle-in services on our services page.

-Most non-EU citizens relocating to Germany have to apply for a visa at their closest German Diplomatic Mission before entering the country.
+Most non-EU citizens who relocate to Germany must apply for a visa at their closest German Diplomatic Mission before entering Germany.

-Your employees will be applying for a work visa and any accompanying family members will apply for a dependent visa.
-The visa is normally issued for 6 months and allows the employee to start working right away once they enter Germany.
+Employees will apply for a work visa, and accompanying family members will apply for dependent visas.
+The visa is generally valid for six months and allows the employee to start working immediately upon entering Germany.

 3. Entry to Germany